Hello, I’m Natalie.

 If you can’t figure out how to ‘get away’ from emotionally unavailable and even shady folk and/or you struggle with your self-esteem, people pleasing, and breaking your ties with the past, you have landed at the right place.

 I’ve got over a decade’s experience of guiding and coaching people on how to live and love with self-esteem.
-I’ve run the gamut of unavailable and shady relationships and have used my own transformation to inspire and teach others, road testing my own ideas, tools and practices, as well as sharing what I’ve picked up along the way from other teachers.
-Baggage Reclaim is not only making a difference in the lives of well over half a million readers each month but I’m read by therapists from all over the world who buy my books and recommend their clients to me.
+I’ve run the gamut of unavailable and shady relationships and have used my own transformation to inspire and teach others, road-testing my own ideas, tools and practices, as well as sharing what I’ve picked up along the way from other teachers.
+Baggage Reclaim is not only making a difference in the lives of well over half a million readers each month but I’m read by therapists from all over the world who buy my books and recommend me to their clients.